At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Sometimes chemotherapy can cause long term issues such as infertility and damage to the heart, kidneys, liver, lungs or brain.
 Speak to your oncologist if you want to have children in the future, so you can discuss your options before you start treatment.

-Many side effects can be treated or managed, and most begin to go once treatment has finished.
-The occurrence of side effects is not related to the success of chemotherapy treatment.
+Many side effects can be managed or treated.
+The good news is that most will go away on their own once your treatment has finished.
+Another important thing to note here is that side effects are not related to the success of chemotherapy treatment.

-Some people find it useful to keep a diary to record specific details of any side effects during treatment – for example, how long they lasted and anything that helped alleviate them.
+Some people keep a diary to record specific details of any side effects they experience.
+They may choose to note how long the effects lasted as well as anything that helped alleviate them.

 Most side effects (such as hair loss) are temporary and the damage is usually short-term.
-Normal cells can generally repair or replace cells damaged by chemotherapy once the drug treatment finishes.
+Normal cells can generally repair or replace cells damaged by chemotherapy once the drug treatment is complete.

 Can you combine exercise with chemotherapy?

-Many cancer organisations are calling for exercise to be prescribed to all cancer patients as part of their routine cancer care.
+If you believe that gentle physical movement will help you during your treatment, and you’ve spoken with your specialist, then yes, by all means.
+In fact, many cancer organisations are calling for exercise to be prescribed to all people with cancer as part of their routine cancer care.

-According to the Cancer Council, only one in ten people diagnosed with cancer will get enough exercise during or after their treatment, yet research has shown that cancer patients who get regular exercise have fewer and less severe side effects.
+According to the Cancer Council, only one in ten people diagnosed with cancer will get enough exercise during or after their treatment.
+However, research has shown that people with cancer who exercise regularly have fewer and less severe side effects.
 Exercise can also counteract fatigue.

-Exercise should always be appropriately prescribed and monitored if you’re having chemotherapy treatment, so talk to your oncologist before undertaking any new exercise routine.
+Of course, it’s important to remember that, exercise should be appropriately prescribed and monitored if you’re having chemotherapy treatment.
+That’s why it’s a good idea to speak with your oncologist before starting a new exercise routine.

 Can you have chemotherapy when you’re pregnant?

-A cancer diagnosis during pregnancy is rare (the Cancer Council estimates only one in every 1000 women is affected).
+Firstly, a cancer diagnosis during pregnancy is rare.
+In fact, the Cancer Council estimates only one in every 1,000 women is affected by the disease.

-Chemotherapy during the first 12 weeks of pregnancy may increase the risk of miscarriage or birth defects, and chemotherapy drugs may also cause premature delivery.
-Chemotherapy can also affect sperm, so you and your partner are advised to avoid pregnancy during chemotherapy treatments.
+Chemotherapy during the first 12 weeks of pregnancy may increase the risk of miscarriage or birth defects as well as potentially cause premature delivery.
+The drugs can also affect sperm, so, if possible, you and your partner should avoid falling pregnant during chemotherapy treatments.
+Experts also don’t recommend breastfeeding during chemotherapy because the drugs can be passed to your baby through breastmilk.

 Is chemotherapy covered by my health insurance?